Pediatric Electrophysiology Procedure

 Before the cardiac electrophysiology study, patients may be instructed to stop taking certain medications.
 They will also likely need to avoid food and drink for 6-8 hours before the procedure.
 Bleeding, infection, clots, vein injuries, heart attack, or stroke are potential risks of this test.

-The Cardiac Electrophysiology Program is at the forefront of pacemaker and defibrillator implantation.
-Ventricular pacing has been used to improve heart function in patients with heart failure.
+At Nicklaus Children’s Hospital, we make sure every heart patient is treated with quality care by our top pediatric health professionals.
+Our Cardiac Electrophysiology Program is at the forefront of pacemaker and defibrillator implantation.
+Ventricular pacing technology at Nicklaus Children’s Hospital has even improved heart function in patients with heart failure.
 The program also provides lead management services, including lead extraction for children and adults with congenital heart disease.